 To view the full study, please visit: Impact Report

 Partnerships with industry have propelled Farmingdale into a leading role in economic development.
-For example, the Small Business Development Center, one of the largest and most productive in New York State, has worked with more than 24,000 clients who, in turn, have invested in excess of $279 million in the Long Island economy.
+For example, the Small Business Development Center, one of the largest and most productive in New York State, has worked with more than 29,000 businesses, helping them invest in excess of $382 million in the area's economy.
 Farmingdale State students are engaged in a variety of internship, clinical, and guided research activities.
-In 2008, the College reported that 536 students participated in such experiential learning.
 In addition, Farmingdale students are largely recruited from the Long Island region and tend to stay, live, and gain employment on Long Island.
-For instance: